Nigerian troops apprehended and killed foreign nationals who were assisting Boko Haram’s operations in West Africa on Monday.

 Boko Haram’s activity in the West African region has continued to have a negative impact on the region’s socioeconomic prosperity, with investors fleeing terror-torn countries.

 In Nigeria, the militant group has managed to exacerbate the country’s security issues in the northern region, taking responsibility for a string of kidnappings and killings.

-The Gazette announced in April that Boko Haram rebels had taken over Shiroro, displacing over 3,000 civilians.
+The Translator Nigeria News announced in April that Boko Haram rebels had taken over Shiroro, displacing over 3,000 civilians.

 In addition to capturing Shiroro, the rebels levied VAT and income taxes on locals.